-, , , , , , , , , , , , , , , , , , , , ou to oot o other Stakeholder Comments and Identified Issues Consideration and Proposed Resolution Industry Core (ACMEQU5X6 or BSBESB305): Don't support the change.
+Stakeholder Comments and Identified Issues Consideration and Proposed Resolution Industry Association, National Core (ACMEQU5X6 or BSBESB305): Don't support the change.
+ACMEQU5x6 although not perfect to represent business management requirements does better cover things than the BSBESB305 unit which is totally compliance focused.
 Adopted.
 Thank you for the feedback.
-Association, ACMEQU5x6 although not perfect to represent business ACMEQU5X6 left as is in core.
-BSBESB305 Address compliance National management requirements does better cover things than the requirements for new business ventures moved to electives.
-BSBESB305 unit which is totally compliance focused.
+ACMEQU5X6 left as is in core.
+BSBESB305 Address compliance requirements for new business ventures moved to electives.

-Stakeholder Comments and Identified Issues nments and Identified Issues Consideration and Proposed Resolution • Industry, Electives: Thank you for your feedback.
+Stakel Stakeholder Comments and Identified Issues Consideration and Proposed Resolution • Industry, Electives: Thank you for your feedback.
 NSW • AHCWRK509 - Specialist advice to client - include discussion Adopted - Additional points added to KE of ACMEQU5X4 to address this and interview/meeting training feedback.
 ACMEQU5X4 - Manage horse pastures - not just pasture species and fertiliser, etc. Also include plant stress management Unfortunately changes are not able to be made to the following units to avoid excessive sugars leading to high risk of EMS and AHCWRK509, AHCLSK416, BSBESB407 as they do not sit within the ACM laminitis, identification of toxic plants and basic treatment in case Training Package and are outside the project scope.